 Our tips will get you started, but you may still have some questions about having sex for the first time.
 Keep on reading to get answers to all your queries.

-First time sex FAQ
+First-time sex FAQ

 Does the first time always hurt?

 No. If a woman is relaxed and sexually aroused, it doesn’t hurt.
 If you’re very tense, the vagina can stay dry or may tighten up.
 This increases the chance of the hymen tearing and intercourse being painful.
-The first time you’re often exited or nervous, so this can easily happen.
+The first time you’re often excited or nervous, so this can easily happen.
 But if you both take your time, it doesn’t hurt.